-Levine, M. P., & Smolak, L. (2006).
-The prevention of eating problems and eating disorders: Theory, research, and practice.
-Mahwah, NJ: Lawrence Erlbaum Associates.
+Levine, M. P., & Smolak, L. (2021).
+The prevention of eating problems and eating disorders: Theories, research, and applications, 2nd ed.
+Routledge/Taylor & Francis Group. (no handout as this is a book)

 O'Dea, J. A. (2005).
 Prevention of child obesity:‘First, do no harm’.
 Health education research, 20(2), 259-265.
 View Article (PDF)